 The credit limit is the ceiling amount that you can charge to your credit card.
 And most people have mixed feelings about their credit limit.
 Most revolving accounts have a credit limit, such as credit cards or overdrafts.

 Why is credit limit important?

 Some would worry about their credit limit being too high because they are afraid that their debts would spiral out of control.
-There are others who take the YOLO road and want a higher credit limit so they won’t risk maxing out their card (they’ll worry about clearing their outstanding balance another day).
+There are others who take the YOLO road.
+They want a higher credit limit so they won’t risk maxing out their card (and worry about clearing the outstanding balance another day).

-Though the above are two valid concerns when it comes to credit limits, there is one even more important reason why you should pay attention to it.
-Your credit limit is important to your finances because it can affect your credit health and credit score.
+Though the above are two valid concerns, there is one even more important reason why you should pay attention to it.
+Your credit limit can affect your credit health and credit score.

 A percentage of your credit score is determined by credit utilisation, which is how much credit you’re using.
 Here’s how credit utilisation rate is calculated:

 |Total credit limit||RM12,000|

 The higher the rate is, the less creditworthy you are.